-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-001-32975 (Commission File Number)

-EVERCORE PARTNERS INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-20-4748747 (I.R.S.
-Employer Identification No.)

-55 East 52nd Street 43rd floor New York, New York 10055 (Address of principal executive offices)

-Registrant's telephone number: (212) 857-3100 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193-during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
-See definition of "accelerated fi and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer \square Accelerated Filer \square Non-Accelerated Filer \boxtimes Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The number of shares of the registrant's Class A common stock, par value \$0.01 per share, outstanding as of May 10, 2007 was 6,518,558.
-The number of the registrant's Class B common stock, par value \$0.01 per share, outstanding as of May 10, 2007 was 51 (excluding 49 shares of Class B common stock held by a subsidiary of the registrant)
+• (Mark ⊠ k One) QUARTERLY REPORT PURSUANT TO SEC 1934 TION 13 OR 15(d) OF THE SECURI ITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2007 OR TRANSITION REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF For the transition period from to 001-32975 (Commission File Number) E PARTNERS INC G. (Exact Haine e of registrant as specified in its charter) Delaware (State or Other Jurisdiction of Incorporation or Organization) I) 20-4748747 .R.S.
+Employer entification No.) 55 East 52 nd Street 37th floor w York, New York 10055 ress of principal executive offices) Registrant's telephone number: (212) 857-3100 during Indicate by check mark whether the registrant (1) has filed all registre the preceding 12 months (or for such shorter period that the regrements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerange accelerated filer" in Rule 12b-2 of the Exchange Act. ated filer, an accelerated filer or a non-accelerated d filer.
+See definition of "accelerated filer Large Accelerated Filer $\ \square$ Accelerated Filer □ Non-Accelerated Filer ⊠ ] Indicate by check mark whether the registrant is a shell compan y (as defined in Rule 12b-2 of the Exchange Act)).
+Yes □ No ⊠ of shar The number of shares of the registrant's Class A common stock ares of the registrant's Class B common stock, par value \$0.01 per held by a subsidiary of the registrant)